MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/creating-a-portion-in-your-application-s-registry-tree-to-manage-the-settings.md

 For your application to load the appropriate portion of the Windows Registry key you must specify the location with the DAO **INIPath** property.
 Your application must set the **INIPath** property before executing any other DAO code.
 The scope of this setting is limited to your application and cannot be changed without restarting your application.

 > [!NOTE]
 > Although creating a Microsoft Access database engine portion in your application's registry is more flexible than overwriting the Microsoft Access database engine default entries, it requires that you maintain the registry tree.
-Every time changes are required in the default settings, you will need to edit the Registry.
+Every time changes are required in the default settings, you'll need to edit the Registry.

 ## See also